ATP Finals: prize money, sponsors, attendance and more

 Attendance ATP Finals

-The ATP Finals have steadily attracted around a quarter of a million people each year since the event moved to London, England in 2009.
+The ATP Finals has steadily attracted around a quarter of a million people each year since the event moved to London, England in 2009.
 Between 2012 and 2015 the event even managed to attract over 260,000 people.
-In the last three year it has declined slightly to the levels similar to the first three years.
+In the last three years it has declined slightly to the levels similar to the first three years.

 Sponsors players ATP Finals

 With the event getting a lot of digital and media exposure, it is interesting to see which apparel and racket brands will profit from that.
 So which brands sponsor this year’s best singles players?
 And do the players have other company logos on their clothing as well?

 Note: The following table will be updated once all places are confirmed.

 |Daniil Medvedev||Lacoste (Nike)||Tecnifibre||Bovet & BMW Russia|

 |Dominic Thiem||Adidas||Babolat||Bank Austria|